-Canon IXUS 1100HS camera, SanDisk 4GB SD Card (Class 4), lanyard, user-manual, standard USB cable and a software CD.Features
+Canon IXUS 1100HS camera, SanDisk 4GB SD Card (Class 4), lanyard, user-manual, standard USB cable and a software CD.

-at the back with a 3.2-inch LCD touch screen that can be used to access various functions and menus.
+The camera also packs a modest 12x optical zoom (28mm-336mm equivalent) in a rather slim package.
+The camera replaces the tradition stock of buttons at the back with a 3.2-inch LCD touch screen that can be used to access various functions and menus.

 The IXUS 1100HS is SD, SDHC and SDXC compatible and offers output through a mini-HDMI port.Performance